Società Italiana per Condotte d'Acqua: History

-It was founded on 7 April 1880 as a limited company dedicated to the design, construction and management of hydraulic and reclamation works that transported water "for civic, agricultural and industrial uses".
-It was owned by the Administration of the Patrimony of the Apostolic See and Società Italiana per le Strade Ferrate Meridionali until 1970.
-It was listed on the Milan Stock Exchange in 1884.
+The Società Italiana per Condotte d'Acqua was founded on April 7, 1880, in the apartment of Prince Sigismondo Bandini, within one of Rome's most important historic buildings: Palazzo Altieri.
+Also present at the meeting were Count Bernardo Blumenstihl, Commendatore Alessandro Centurini, and Commendatore Engineer Angelo Filonardi, who expressed to the notary Alessandro Venuti their intention to "form among themselves - as promoters, and together with all those who might subsequently join by purchasing one or more shares - a joint-stock company named Società Italiana per Condotte d'Acqua, the purpose of which would be to "supply water for civic, agricultural, and industrial uses".
+The duration of the company is set at 99 years, and the share capital at 20 million lire, represented by 40,000 shares of 500 lire each.

+On June 13, 1880, King Umberto I signed the decree approving the establishment of the Società Italiana per Condotte d'Acqua, effectively authorizing it to operate within the Kingdom.

+Its first project, begun in 1880, was the Villoresi Canal.
+The diversion of water from the Ticino River represented a major undertaking, significant even by European standards.
+It took ten years to complete the 80-kilometer-long canal at a cost of 16 million lire.

+The company was listed on the Milan Stock Exchange in 1884.
+Until 1970, the Holy See in Vatican was the controlling shareholder and the owner of the company that also carried out numerous projects for Vatican City.

 It was purchased by financier Michele Sindona who subsequently sold it to the IRI-Italstat group.
 The company was heavily involved in the lavish construction of the port of Bandar Abbas in Iran: following the revolution led by Ruhollah Khomeini, it did not receive the payments it was due.

 It was later acquired and recapitalised by the IRI-Iritecna group.

 In 1997 it was privatised by Fintecna via its sale to Ferrocemento Costruzioni e Lavori Pubblici spa owned by Roman contractor Paolo Bruno.
 The company was delisted and following Paolo Bruno's death in February 2013 came under the control of his daughter, Isabella.
 Already at the helm of the company was Duccio Astaldi, Isabella Bruno's husband and representative of the branch of the Astaldi family that in 2000 left the family business (Astaldi) controlled by the branch of the family headed by Paolo Astaldi.